Sikgu/Sikgu/replit.md

 - **Frontend Development Only**: This Replit workspace is used exclusively for React frontend development
 - **Backend Server**: Managed by teammates, runs on localhost:8080
+- **Local Development**: Development is done locally with both frontend (port 5173) and backend (port 8080) running
-- **No Replit Deployment**: This project does not use Replit's deployment/publishing features
+- **No Replit Deployment**: This project does not use Replit's deployment/publishing or webview features
-- **Development Server**: Vite dev server runs on port 5000 with proxy to backend on port 8080
+- **Development Server**: Vite dev server runs on port 5173 (default) with proxy to backend on port 8080

 ## System Architecture